Published 07:07 IST, November 6th 2023

 Aankh Micholi elicits a handful of laughs and is not entirely unwatchable, despite its fair share of blind spots and shortcomings.

 Aankh Micholi, starring Mrunal Thakur and Abhimanyu Dassani, is a relatively small-budget film and saw through its release with minimal promotions.
-However, film’s director Umesh Shukla is a reliable name.
-Having delivered pleasant, light-hearted titles like Oh My God (2012) and 102 Not Out (2018), Shukla has proven his flair in genre.
-Hence, for director alone, one might be tempted to give Aankh Micholi a shot and walk in with considerable expectations, despite practically zero hype surrounding it.
+However, the film’s director Umesh Shukla is a reliable name.
+Having delivered pleasant, light-hearted titles like Oh My God (2012) and 102 Not Out (2018), Shukla has proven his flair in the genre.
+Hence, for the director alone, one might be tempted to give Aankh Micholi a shot and walk in with considerable expectations, despite practically zero hype surrounding it.

 Hot Take

-Aankh Micholi's humour is harmless and some of jokes do land in parts.
+Aankh Micholi's humour is harmless and some of the jokes do land in parts.
 But it’s also dull and devoid of energy in some stretches.
-Despite a lackluster final act, film is not entirely unwatchable.
+Despite a lackluster final act, the film is not entirely unwatchable.

-Does Aankh Micholi live up to hype?
+Does Aankh Micholi live up to the hype?

 Material is all farce